-Grand Canyon National Park Superintendent Christ Lehnertz said of the service, “We are pleased to provide this service to park visitors and local residents.
+Former Grand Canyon National Park Superintendent Christine Lehnertz said of the service, “We are pleased to provide this service to park visitors and local residents.
 Riding the shuttles helps protect resources, reduces crowding on park roadways, and reduces our carbon footprint.
 We hope visitors and residents will continue to use and enjoy the Tusayan Route this year.”

 Additional shuttle bus information is available online at www.nps.gov/grca/planyourvisit/shuttle-buses.htm.
 Find parking and road conditions on Twitter @GrandCanyonNPS.
 And for real-time traffic updates, check out the South Entrance Station webcam at https://www.nps.gov/grca/learn/photosmultimedia/webcams.htm.